Latest Balancer (BAL) News Update

 View original post

-What this means: This is bearish for BAL because large-scale exploits erode trust in protocol security, potentially driving liquidity away and increasing sell pressure as users exit positions.
+What this means: This is bearish for BAL because it highlights a critical vulnerability in the widely used V2 infrastructure, potentially eroding trust in the protocol and increasing near-term selling pressure as users reassess risk.

 View original post